 For the Chopped Salad:

-- In a very large bowl, combine lettuce, spinach, radicchio, red onions, green olives, mushrooms, eggs, hearts of palm and bacon; toss well.
+- In a very large bowl, combine lettuce, spinach, radicchio, red onions, green olives, artichoke hearts, eggs, hearts of palm, mushrooms, and bacon; toss well.

-- Add crumbled blue cheese and about 1/2 of Lemon Basil Dressing; toss until well mixed.
+- Add crumbled blue cheese, crumbled croutons, and about 1/2 - 3/4 of Lemon Basil Dressing; toss until well mixed.
+Add more if preferred.
+Pass around the remaining dressing to guests who may want more.

 - Divide salad among 4 dinner plates, garnish with cherry tomato halves and top salads with crispy fried onions.